myyeti1043/WebNmap/README.md

 4. Click the LOAD UNPACKED button and select the directory containing the cloned repository.

 ## Usage
-* Click the 'Start' button to start tracking IPs and domain names.
+* Click the 'Start Collect' button to start tracking IPs and domain names.
-* Click the 'Stop' button to stop tracking.
+* Click the 'Stop Collect' button to stop tracking.
 * Click the 'Export IPs' button to download a .txt file of tracked IP addresses.
-* Click the 'Export Domains' button to download a .txt file of tracked domain names.
+* Click the 'Export Urls' button to download a .txt file of tracked domain names.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.